EmmaAtom00/alx-airbnb-database/database-adv-script/README.md

 # SQL Subqueries

-This directory contains SQL scripts for Task 1 of the ALX Airbnb Database Module.
+This file contains SQL scripts for Task 1 of the ALX Airbnb Database Module.

 ## Files
 - `subqueries.sql`: Demonstrates correlated and non-correlated subqueries.